eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 ## Rich Text + Metadata {#rich-text-meta}

-An object has body text, but also a mapping of properties to values.
+A page has body text, but also a mapping of properties to values.

 **Examples:** [Notion databases][notiondb] are probably the most prominent example.
 Tools like [Obsidian][obsidian] or [org-mode][org] let you add properties to pages.

 [notiondb]: https://www.notion.so/help/intro-to-databases
 [org]: https://orgmode.org/

 ## Typed Properties {#typed-properties}

-An object is just a mapping of properties to values, and some of those values may be rich text.
+A page is just a mapping of properties to values, and some of those values may be rich text.
 Body text is no longer a privileged, separate thing.

 The main advantage of this is: you can have multiple different blocks of body text.